codeirax/wallet-project/README.md

 <br />

 ## Wallet Features
-- First login in the application by using their username and password.
-- Customer can create new wallet account.
+- User can create new wallet account.
-- Customer can check balance of their wallet account.
+- Track a user’s wallet balance.
-- Customer can add money to  wallet account.
+- User can add money to  wallet account.
-- Customer can update their wallet account.
-- Customer can deposit amount from wallet account.
+- Allow a user to transfer money to another user/account.
+- Keep a history of last N transactions.

 <br />